Darklightened/Awsome-Diffusion-LLM/README.md

 ---

 ## 💥 News 💥
-- 🔥🔥🔥 Awsome-Large-LDM is now open!
+- 🔥🔥🔥 Awesome-Large-LDM is now open!

 ---